 The spirit of contribution always extremely central to Natalie’s life work she continued to support the nations largest weekly poetry venue, Da’ Poetry Lounge (the venue she began in) nearly every week since 2003.
 As a result of that commitment and dedication in 2010, she become the first female producer and host in the 16-year history.
 That same year, Natalie developed and facilitated innovative poetry programs for under-resourced youth as Director of Poetry for Collective Voices Foundation, teaching eight classes a week at five different schools.

-In a series of fortunate events, Natalie left the familiar of Da Poetry Lounge after a decade to focus on building her own brand.
+In a series of fortunate events, Natalie left the familiar of Da' Poetry Lounge after a decade to focus on building her own brand.
 In January 2014, Natalie and her work were featured on the entire season of SoulPancake's "That's What She Said" web series.
-SoulPancake has over one million global subscribers, shooting Natalie from a local market into the world.
+SoulPancake has over two million global subscribers, shooting Natalie from a local market into the world.
 While the international success has given her a larger audience and platform, Natalie remains grounded in her goal to change the world one poem at a time.

 Natalie is currently working on her first sound installation, she serves as Lead Teaching Artist at Street Poets, and is regularly performing throughout the nation.
 She is President of Sister Support, a non-profit seeking to empower and support women artists and entrepreneurs.
 Natalie's latest project is FULL CIRCLE, a monthly interview series with a twist.

 Natalie resides in Los Angeles.
 She enjoys love notes, working in the middle of the night, waking up after 10 a.m., black tea, baths, spending Sunday’s in love and being promptly paid for her art.